 The next example, shown in Figure~\ref{fig:reddit_demo}, comes from Reddit, a Q\&A forum.
 Reddit is currently piloting a new RAG-enhanced Q\&A assistant called \textit{Reddit Answers} \citep{reddit2025answers}.
 Using the same query, ``How to train for a 5K in a month for beginners?'', Reddit Answers generates a summarized response based on user-generated content from relevant Reddit threads.
 Similar to Google’s AI Overview, the summary is accompanied by links to the original responses, though the content is limited to the Reddit platform.

 AI assistants are also increasingly being integrated into e-commerce platforms.
 For example, Amazon now provides summarized product reviews directly on the product page, as shown in Figure~\ref{fig:amazon_review}.
 Similarly, Best Buy offers the same function, as illustrated in Figure~\ref{fig:bestbuy_demo}.
 In this iPhone example, the summary highlights user mentions of the improved camera, the new camera button, and anticipation for future updates related to Apple Intelligence.
-In addition to overall review summaries, Amazon's AI assistant, Rufus, enables users to ask specific questions about products.
-As shown in Figure~\ref{fig:rufus}, users can inquire about price history, product features, customer reviews, or comparisons with other products, and receive responses grounded in the information available on the product page.
+In addition to overall review summaries, Amazon's AI shopping assistant, Alexa for Shopping (formerly Rufus), enables users to ask specific questions about products.
+As shown in Figure~\ref{fig:rufus} (the screenshot shows the earlier Rufus interface), users can inquire about price history, product features, customer reviews, or comparisons with other products, and receive responses grounded in the information available on the product page.